victorjeman/internship-2021-git-tutorial/play/test.md

-I feel charming
+I am cool
-Oh so charming
+Oh so cool
-It's alarming how charming I feel
+It's alarming how cool I am
 And so pretty
 That I hardly can believe I'm real